JamesWingar/sudokuSolverVisualiser/README.md

 (*Note: you can use a virtual environment at step 6 to install the packages*)

 ## Usage
-* Run the python software by running the command:
+* Run the python software by the command:
 ```
 python main.py
 ```